ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 ![getSums-SS1](https://github.com/ShaunJPartridge/Data-Analytics-Portfolio/assets/47838616/1b7d4281-524d-49c9-a602-dc4cff93676b)
 ![getSums-SS2](https://github.com/ShaunJPartridge/Data-Analytics-Portfolio/assets/47838616/7b4d786c-e056-43f3-96e8-73c9a7fd5a31)

 The next and final query was used to get teams' name, along with their record and stats for each season from 2018 to 2022.
-The seasons were gathered by JOINing 5 tables, each representing a regular season, on the name column.
+The seasons were gathered by JOINing 5 tables, each representing a season, on the name column.
 Each stat returned respresents the average for that particular stat in every season.
-Each season is seperated by using the date column in the WHERE clause.
+Each season is collected by using the date column in the WHERE clause of each subquery.
 The final table is ordered by teams' total wins and ties over the last 5 seasons in descending order.
 The query can be referenced below.